Jump to Navigation

 • Comply with the court's order of custody, visitation, or guardianship.
 N.C.G.S. § 50-92.

-In North Carolina, you can hire a parent coordinator on your own or one may be appointed by a court.
+In North Carolina, you can hire a parenting coordinator on your own, or one may be appointed by a court.

 When appointed by a judge, the coordinator has the authority to make binding recommendations, if the parents are unable to reach an agreement.
 Parents can challenge the recommendation in court.

-When you hire a parent coordinator on your own, the recommendations of the parent coordinator aren't binding.
+When you hire a parenting coordinator on your own, the recommendations of the parenting coordinator aren’t binding.

 For More Information

-For more information, or to schedule a consultation with a Charlotte parent coordinator, call 704-512-0619 or complete our contact form.
+For more information, or to schedule a consultation with a Charlotte parenting coordinator, call 704-512-0619 or complete our contact form.